Open fires, including campfires and backyard burning, are prohibited. Please check BC Wildfire Service for updates and follow all restrictions.

 The Buccaneers bring a lively atmosphere to junior hockey nights at the Nanaimo Ice Centre.

-• Logo / colours: Yellow and black
+• Colours: Yellow and black

 • Fun fact: The Bucs franchise returned to the VIJHL in 2012 after a long absence.